elizairepanda/TaskNest/README.md

 ## Notes:

-- All data is stored locally in your browser
+- Data is restored in Firebase Server
-- No backend server required
-- Clear browser data will delete all stored information
 - Each user's data is isolated by email address